1949 London County Council election: Campaign

 The Labour Party campaigned on its progress on the County of London Plan, its construction of housing and schools, and its takeover of health services.

 The Conservative Party chose not to stand candidates in Bethnal Green, where it hoped its supporters would instead vote for the Liberal Party candidates.
 It argued that the Labour administration was short of talent.

 The Liberal Party and Communist Party of Great Britain each stood only six candidates, and hoped to retain representation in their strongest areas: Bethnal Green for the Liberals, and Stepney for the Communists.

 Results

 The Conservative Party secured the most votes, but won the same number of seats as the Labour Party.
 The Liberal Party leader Percy Harris was the only other councillor to win a seat.
+The Communist Party failed to win any seats.
 Because there were ten appointed aldermen, all Labour representatives, Labour retained a majority for the election of a new chair, who would hold a casting vote.
 While this would usually be a council member, the party instead selected J. W. Bowen, a party member who was not on the council, and thereby secured an ongoing majority.
 Thus assured, it agreed to a Conservative proposal to arrange for the election of new aldermen in proportion to the party strengths.

 Turnout at the election was 39%, a considerable increase from 26% three years earlier.